PPL PRS, what’s the story?

 What are the benefits of playing music in a business?

 We believe that music can be as much a part of your brand image as the company name or décor.
-The right playlist in your business can altogether help add to your customer experience, staff productivity and moral, as well as encourage loyalty and brand recognition.
+The right song choices in your business can altogether help add to your customer experience, staff productivity and moral, as well as encourage loyalty and brand recognition.

 But don’t just take our word for it.
 Pablo Ettinger, co-founder of Caffè Nero uses music to benefit the business in a number of ways: